Universal Private Estimators: Introduction

-Here $\varphi(1/16)$ is the minimum width of any interval with a probability mass $1/16$ (see Section~\ref{sec:notation} for a formal definition), which is strictly positive for any $\mathcal{P}$.
-For all well-behaved $\mathcal{P}$, $\varphi(1/16) = \Theta(\sigma)$, but it may get arbitrarily small (e.g., when $f$ has a very narrow and high peak).
-Nevertheless, we would like to stress that (1) our algorithm does not need to know $\varphi(1/16)$ \textit{a priori} (the analysis needs it \textit{a posteriori}); (2) our dependency on $1/\varphi(1/16)$ will be logarithmic or even $\log\log$; and (3) we did not try to optimize the constant $1/16$.

-However, even with a good (enough) bucket size, directly applying Theorem \ref{th:err_infinite_mean_intro} leads to sub-optimal errors in the statistical setting.
+Next, we move onto the statistical setting, where $D$ is an i.i.d.\ sample drawn from some arbitrary, unknown $\mathcal{P}$.
+Before we can apply our infinite-domain empirical mean estimator (Theorem \ref{th:err_infinite_mean_intro}), we have to discretize $\mathbb{R}$.
+Since the sampling error is already $O(\sigma/\sqrt{n})$, a bucket size of $b\le \sigma/n$ would suffice.
+However, $\sigma$ is not known; actually, estimating $\sigma$ is another mean estimation problem.
+Under assumption A2, prior work \cite{karwa2018finite,BunS19,KamathLSU19,kamath2020differentially} simply used $b=\sigma_{\min} / n$ as the bucket size.
+Without any assumptions, we seek to find a privatized lower bound of $\sigma$ and use that as the bucket size.
+After that, we can apply Theorem \ref{th:err_infinite_mean_intro}, but this leads to sub-optimal errors in the statistical setting.
 The reason is that in the empirical setting, we wish to minimize the number of points outside $\tilde{\mathcal{R}}(D)$, which translates into the optimality ratio.
 When $D$ is an i.i.d.\ sample, the points in $D$ are more well-behaved and we can use a smaller $\tilde{\mathcal{R}}(D)$ to clip $D$ more aggressively.
-Our idea is thus to find $\tilde{\mathcal{R}}(D')$ on a sub-sample $D'$ of $D$ and apply Theorem \ref{th:err_infinite_range_intro} with the clipped mean estimator.
+Our idea is thus to find $\tilde{\mathcal{R}}(D')$ on a sub-sample $D'$ of $D$ and apply the clipped mean estimator.
 It turns out $|D'| = \varepsilon n$ is the right sub-sample size, which yields our main result on a universal private mean estimator: